Dads are ‘losers’ if they take 6 months paternity leave, tech investor says - NewsBreak

 ( KTVI ) – A prominent tech investor and entrepreneur sparked an online debate after calling dads “losers” if they take six months of paternity leave.

-Joe Lonsdale, the co-founder of software company Palantir, made the comment Wednesday in response to a tweet about U.S. Transportation Secretary Pete Buttigieg taking time off to care for his twin newborns.Paid leave’s demise tough on backers in Manchin’s home state
+Joe Lonsdale, the co-founder of software company Palantir, made the comment Wednesday in response to a tweet about U.S. Transportation Secretary Pete Buttigieg taking time off to care for his twin newborns.Teen killed while trick-or-treating had just become an organ donor

 Lonsdale said that he thinks it’s “great” for fathers to spend time with their kids, “but any man in an important position who takes six months of leave for a newborn is a loser.”